Rechercher dans le manuel MySQL

 Save the file.
 This example assumes that you name the file

-system variable set to name the file:shell> mysqld --init-file=/home/me/mysql-init &
+init_filesystem variable set to name the file:shell> mysqld --init-file=/home/me/mysql-init &The server executes the contents of the file named by the

 You should now be able to connect to the MySQL server as